aaronlelevier/aaronlelevier.github.io/_posts/2023-02-02-How-I-came-to-read-the-first-half-of-Distributed-Algorithms-by-Nancy-Lynch.md

 This blog is my story of how I came to read half of Distributed Algorithms by Nancy Lynch.
 This is a personal story, but also has ideas for how to learn and get unstuck.

 ## The beginning
-I first learned of the Distributed Algorithms book from watching the video [Distributed Systems Theory for Practical Engineers](https://youtu.be/clYXrZtKhGs).
+I first learned of [Distributed Algorithms](http://groups.csail.mit.edu/tds/distalgs.html) book from watching the video [Distributed Systems Theory for Practical Engineers](https://youtu.be/clYXrZtKhGs).
 In this video, the speaker references 4 books:

 1. Distributed Algorithms by Nancy Lynch
 1. Reliable and Secure Distributed Programming by Christian Cachin